gftf2011/arch-unit-js/README.md

   <img src="https://github.com/gftf2011/clean-node-todolist/blob/main/.github/images/background.png" />
 </div>

 A JavaScript/TypeScript library for enforcing architectural rules and constraints in your codebase.
 Inspired by ArchUnit for Java, this tool provides a fluent API to define and validate architectural boundaries, naming conventions, and dependency rules.
+It is agnostic about the testing framework and supports for several OSs !

 > **Note**: Currently supports backend projects only.